 How did your technology stack enable you to roll out a four-day week?

 Highfield Professional Solutions began implementing automation during their trial period.
 “The first thing we wanted to do was establish what we can do and achieve in a four-day week, and then see if there are any gaps that we need to fill in with automation and tech,” he said.
 “What we’ve seen since has been really positive – it’s much more of a soft approach with the automation, it’s not doing, for example, new client outreach, or any of that high-risk stuff – it’s just something that keeps things going when we’re not around.”

 Elaborating on automated workflows that Highfield Professional Solutions utilises on Fridays, Holland spoke to the value of light touch communications automation.
 “One that you’d be able to do would be getting quick interview feedback for a candidate that’s had an interview, or you want to get some questions out – surveys are such a big part of it.
 And you can set automations based on the end time of an interview, make sure that something goes out an hour after that, and let them know in that email, ‘I’ll be following up with you, but what are your initial thoughts?
 What’s your initial reaction?
 How did things go?’”

 Leveraging technology was instrumental to implementing a four-day week at Charlton Morris.
-“We use cube19 by Bullhorn,” said Thomas, “the same as Kris.
+“We use Bullhorn Analytics,” said Thomas, “the same as Kris.
 But we haven’t ventured into the full recruitment process automations; we still like to have that human touch.”